odebroqueville/contextSearch/README.md

 You can also import a JSON file containing your own list of search engines.
 It is strongly recommended to export your customized list of search engines as a backup in case anything goes wrong.

+## How to add a search engine to your custom list

+* visit mycroftproject.com and right-click on the main link of a listed search engine
+* use the page action (i.e. Context Search icon in the address bar) to add a search engine if the website supports open search
+* add a search engine manually via the Options page (you can test the query string before adding the search engine)

 ## How to perform a search in the omnibox

 In the omnibox (or url address bar), type 'cs ' (without the quotes, and where cs stands for Context Search) followed by the keyword you have chosen for your seaarch engine in the extension's preferences, e.g. 'w ' (again without quotes) for Wikipedia, followed by your search term(s).

-Here is an example:
+The dot ('.') and the exclamation mark ('!') are reserved keywords.

+Here are some examples:

 cs w atom

-The above will search for the word 'atom' in Wikipedia.
+will search for the word 'atom' in Wikipedia.

+cs .
+will open the Options page

+cs ! cold fusion
+will perform a multi-search for the search terms 'cold fusion'

 ## The main structure of a JSON file containing the search engines